mikebrad101/Capstone_MBARI/README.md

 config/: Configuration files, such as database configurations, environment variables, and other global settings. controllers/: Controllers handle the application's business logic.
-You can have separate controllers for different parts of your app. routes/: Define the API routes and how they map to your controllers. models/: Define your database models using an ORM like Sequelize or Mongoose if you're using MongoDB. app.js: The entry point for your Node.js server. package.json: Contains project metadata, dependencies, and scripts.
+You can have separate controllers for different parts of your app. routes/: Define the API routes and how they map to your controllers. app.js: The entry point for your Node.js server. package.json: Contains project metadata, dependencies, and scripts.
 You'll have separate package.json files for the client and server if you're using a monorepo setup.